arsurvase/arsurvase/README.md

 - 👀 I’m interested in machine learning and artificial intellegence
 - 🌱 I’m currently learning basics of programming
 - 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me ...
+- 📫 You can skype arsurvase, linkedin arsurvase, instagram arsurvase, email arsurvase@gmail.com

 <!---
 arsurvase/arsurvase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.